History of Yak Ru

 What could be done to mitigate the risk of losing tourism from this region altogether?
 We pondered hard and came up with the simplest of ideas: to start the age-old trend of adventuring along remote and rugged trails again!
 People came to this region to walk and be with nature.
 So we decided to reintroduce them to these forgotten trails that had faded from memory since the introduction of Jeep roads.
 We decided to run a unique mountain biking race via these old routes to highlight and reintroduce them to the wider adventure community.
 We hope our race will garner enough awareness – both locally and globally – regarding these trails and the lost trekking charm will be reestablished in this region again.
 We made the decision to route our race through one of the most unspoiled villages on the Annapurna Circuit, Ghyaru (the traditional Tibetan name for ‘yak horn’).
 We dedicated our mountain biking stage race to this village and called it, “YAK RU.”

-We will update you further as to our future plans for the next edition of the Yak Ru XC Race while we focus on running our Yak Ru Enduro and Yak Ru Tour for 2018.
+We will update you further as to our future plans for the next edition of the Yak Ru XC Race while we focus on running our Yak Ru Enduro races and tours.